alexandru-ghibea/graphical_password_generator/README.md

 Password generator app.

 You can set your email address one time only by modifing code line 66 and add your email id to not insert it each time (see bellow)

 e.g: email_entry.insert(END, string="x@gmail.com")

-Website,passwords and email ids will be saved in the saved_passwords.txt file for future use
+All entries are saved in the saved_passwords.txt file for future use

 Enjoy!